CAPS Big Red Folder

 - Stay calm and listen.
 Create an environment where the student can talk and share.

 - Offer your support.
-Let the student know that she or he is not to blame for what happened.
+Let the student know that they are not to blame for what happened.

 - Let them know that you are available to support them.